 How to become an electrician

-To get started as an electrician, one must have a GED and the proper training.
-There are Associate of Science (A.S.) degrees in electrical technology as well as Bachelor of Science (B.S.) in electrical technology available.
-While neither are required, both can be helpful in providing a knowledge base for what electricians need to know.
+To become an electrician, one must have a GED and the proper training.
+There are Associate of Science (A.S.) degrees in electrical technology and Bachelor of Science (B.S.) degrees in electrical technology available.
+While neither is required, both can be helpful in providing a knowledge base for what electricians need to know.

 A white male electrician looks at a breaker box that's shooting out sparks.
 Illustration.